sevenu7/tv-shows/README.md

+# Popular Tv Shows Application with ReactJS
+A single‐page web application which allows users to get and search all the popular Tv Shows.
+It uses the following open api: http://www.tvmaze.com/api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+This will install all the required npm packages for the project to run.

 ### `npm start`